-6. Professional Portfolio: There will be several checkpoints/due dates to have particular items completed.
+o Professional Portfolio: There will be several checkpoints/due dates to have particular items completed.
 You are responsible for viewing the portfolio at each checkpoint and giving your intern feedback.
-At the end of internship, you and the second faculty evaluator from the Teacher Education Division will evaluate the entire portfolio according to a rubric (that you will enter scores into the data collection site) (see Appendix A).
+At the end of Internship II, you and the second faculty evaluator from the Teacher Education Division will evaluate the entire portfolio according to a rubric and enter scores into the data collection site.